Alternatives to Bankruptcy in Pennsylvania

 Before filing bankruptcy, consider these 3 non-bankruptcy options.

 You may feel your only recourse is to file for bankruptcy, but you may have options other than bankruptcy.

 Are you dealing with any of these situations?

-While bankruptcy is an excellent option, in some circumstances it may not be your best move.
-Some lawyers may immediately recommend bankruptcy for a client, even when there may be a viable alternative that would have been more beneficial in the long term.
+While bankruptcy is an excellent option for some, in some circumstances it may not be your best move.
+Some consumer defense lawyers may immediately recommend bankruptcy for a client, even when there may be a viable alternative that would have been more beneficial in the long term.

 1) Stopping Creditor Harassment